'"Sophisticated and thought-provoking

 The HIV Virus, AIDS and other grim fears of Generation X were captured aptly in 1994 by the movie Reality Bites starring

-I closed the theatre programme, pleased my generation’s gloomy expectations were content to remain in the past, and scribbled down a brief list of events in a place once called 'the future' in which you and I, and the rest of us, now reside:
+I closed the theatre programme, pleased to allow my generation’s gloomy expectations to remain in the past and scribbled down a brief list of events in a place once called 'the future' in which you and I, and the rest of us, now reside:

 1 – We’re still alive – and enjoying it.